Transformer-Based Inverse Microrheology for Experimental Mechanics at Ultra-High Strain Rates: Acknowledgment

 \section{Acknowledgment}

 We gratefully acknowledge support by the U.S. National Science Foundation (NSF) under Grant No. 2232428 and 2441460.
 J.Y. acknowledges the start-up fund from the University of Texas at Austin, the Haythornthwaite Foundation for the Research Initiation Grant awarded by the Applied Mechanics Division of the American Society of Mechanical Engineers (ASME).
+L.B. would like to acknowledge the Graduate Excellence Fellowship and Professional Development Award from the University of Texas at Austin Cockrell School of Engineering.
+This material is based upon work partially supported by the U.S. National Science Foundation under award No. 2452029 (J.F. and J.Y.).
+The opinions, findings, and conclusions, or recommendations expressed are those of the authors and do not necessarily reflect the views of the NSF.